booksaw/Gui-API/README.md

 #### Informing the manager about the GUI

-Next, at some point in your code, it is recommened to be run in your main class in the onEnable() method.
+Next, at some point in your code, it is recommended to be run in your main class in the onEnable() method.
 Add the following code to register the GUI.

 ```java
 GuiManager.registerGui(new Foo());